xFelipe/backend_challenge/README.md

 # Backend Developer Challenge
 This is a simple challenge to test your skills on building APIs and your logic.
-It has to be done using Python and the Django Framework
+It has to be done using Python and Django/Django Rest Framework

 # What to do
 Create a Rest API that controls a car maintenance status, and the trips it performs.
-Note that, each litre of gas can run 8 KM and every 3 KM the tyres degrades by 1%:
+Note that, each litre of gas can run 8 KM and every 3 KM the tyres degrades by 1%.

 # Objects:
 - Tyre